 "As a police officer we're often running from call to call and we don't get those extra few minutes to talk to our neighbors.
 So we've taken that hour away that we can specifically talk to our neighbors and hear what their concerns are," said Harris.

-The next event will be from 8am to 9am on Thursday, April 22 at the West Kimberly Hy-Vee.
+The next event will be from 8am to 9am on Thursday, April 22 at the West Locust Hy-Vee.